 And Eternity in an hour

-The other aspect of this piece is more existential, maybe a little less optimistic too.
+The other aspect of this piece is more existential.
 The other side of the coin I suppose.
-For some time i’ve been collaborating with writer Chris Goode on a possible future opera.
-In June 2017 we had some initial workshops, and though we decided not to take that material any further at the time (we’ve started again from scratch this year), some of the scenes have been stuck in my head ever since.
-The chorus ‘At the end of the day’ has become movements II and IV, while the soprano aria ‘The omnipotent God’ has become movement V. Though the new orchestrations are without singers, the ghosts of the words still hover behind the music.
-So it’s worth knowing that the words from which these pieces grew were not made up, they were extracted and edited from interviews with ‘real people’ about their thoughts and feelings, their hopes, dreams and fears.
+For some time collaborated with writer Chris Goode on a possible opera.
+The libretto was to be based on verbatim material, interviews with people about their thoughts and feelings, their hopes, dreams and fears.
+I composed a number of scenes (for a trio of trios: three voices, three actors and an ensemble comprising flute, tuba, cello) and in June 2017 we had some initial workshops at the Coronet Theatre, Notting Hill.
+Finally we decided not to take that material any further, nevertheless some of the scenes stuck in my head and I chose to re-work them here.
+The chorus ‘At the end of the day’ became movements II and IV, while the soprano aria ‘The omnipotent God’ became movement V. Though the new orchestrations are without singers, the ghosts of the words still hover behind the music.

 At the end of the day [source text for movements II and IV]